puppetlabs/puppet-specifications/language/resource-api/README.md

 Once all of that is in place, instead of the `set` method, the provider needs to implement the `create`, `update` or `delete` methods:

 * `create(context, name, should)`: This is called when a new resource should be created.
-  * `context`: provides utilities from the runtime environment, and is described in more detail in its own section below.
-  * `name`: the name or hash of the new resource.
-  * `should`: a hash of the attributes for the new instance.

 * `update(context, name, should)`: This is called when a resource should be updated.
+* `delete(context, name)`: This is called when a resource should be deleted.

+The parameters of these methods always carry the same values:

 * `context`: provides utilities from the runtime environment, and is described in more detail in its own section below.
-  * `name`: the name or hash of the resource to change.
+* `name`: the name (if there is only one namevar) or hash of namevars (if there are multiple) of the new resource.
 * `should`: a hash of the desired state of the attributes.

-* `delete(context, name)`: This is called when a resource should be deleted.
-  * `context`: provides utilities from the runtime environment, and is described in more detail in its own section below.
-  * `name`: the name or hash of the resource that should be deleted.
+This is not passed to the delete method.

 The `SimpleProvider` takes care of basic logging, and error handling.